 The Rolling Knolls Landfill reportedly operated from the 1930s until the late 1960s.
 The landfill was closed in December 1968.
 Wastes that were disposed of at the landfill during its operation included primarily municipal solid waste as well as a limited amount of industrial wastes and construction and demolition debris generated by the surrounding municipalities (including: Summit, South Orange, Madison, Harding, Chatham Township, Chatham Borough, Berkeley Heights, Warren, Morristown, Millburn, Florham Park, Long Hill, New Providence, Maplewood, and the County of Morris).
 Regulations imposed by the Chatham Township Board of Health (CTBH) during and after the operation of the landfill included requirements for weekly inspections, the application of minimal daily cover (i.e., “swamp muck”), rodent and mosquito control, and drainage of stagnant surface water (Arcadis, 2012).
 CTBH records also referenced the application of herbicides, oil (as a dust control measure), chemical sprays (for rodent control), the disposal of dead animals, and for a period of time, disposal of septic wastes (Arcadis, 2012).

 In 1964, the United States acquired 300 acres of land from the North American Wildlife Federation.
-A portion of that land was subject to an easement pursuant to which the United States permitted the Miele Trust to conduct sanitary landfilling operations on the acquired property through December 31, 1968.
-According to the RI (Geosyntec 2018), landfilling operations were conducted on approximately 35 acres of this property, which became part of the GSNWR.
-In 1969, Chatham Township contacted the United States about its plans to comply with Chatham Township ordinances regarding closure of the landfill (Chatham Township, 1969).
-The United States responded that “Mr. Miele” and not the United States was responsible for closure and that the United States would contact Mr. Miele and report back to Chatham (United States Department of the Interior, 1969).
-There is no evidence in the record that this ever happened.
-A fire occurred at the Site in 1974, and due to accessibility issues in responding to the fire, the Trust was permitted to construct fire roads at the Site, which it did from 1979 to 1982.
-In January of 1975, Chatham Township again contacted the United States (Letter from the Town of Chatham to Mr. Richard E. Griffith, Regional Director, Fish and Wildlife Service (January 14, 1975; Chatham, 1975).
-Chatham noted that the portion of the landfill that the United States owned was never properly covered and requested the United States’ plans for final cover and other actions to avoid future fires.
-In response, the United States acknowledged that the portion of the landfill on its property was never properly closed but advised Chatham that it had no plans to cover the landfill, that covering it might cause more damage than leaving it alone, and with respect to the possible leaching of pollutants from the landfilled waste, “nature should now be allowed to take its course.”
+A portion of that land was subject to an existing easement that allowed the Miele Trust to conduct sanitary landfill operations on the acquired property until December 31, 1968 in accordance with a Chatham Township ordinance regulating such use.
+The landfill closed on December 31, 1968 when its license to operate was not reissued.
+A fire occurred at the Site in 1974, and due to accessibility issues in responding to the fire, the Trust was permitted [by whom?] to construct fire roads at the Site, which it did from 1979 to 1982.
 The fire roads that the Trust constructed consist of imported material, including construction and demolition debris, and are approximately 4 feet higher than the surrounding landfill surface (Arcadis, 2012).

 2.5 Previous Investigations